 The way that I convinced her to do the course was by offering to handle all of the details.
 But I can’t.
 Penelope fires me 30 hours before the course starts.
 But she makes a lot of money, so she sends me a thank you note.

 I have spent twelve months traveling back and forth to New York, and my life is falling apart.
 Penelope thinks I should move out of Peoria.
 I think my son will miss his father too much.
 I tell her I am staying in Peoria.
 She tells me to find a new job.

-I am standing in a hotel room the first time Penelope suggests we do a start up together.
+I am standing in a hotel room the first time Penelope suggests we do a startup together.
 I am so happy that I dance around the room, but only in my mind.
-I appear quiet because if I give her even one sign that I want to do a company she might take it back.
+I appear calm because if I give her even one sign that I want to do a company she might take it back.

 3. Push back on your boss when it’s really important.

 I could spend my entire day thinking about ideas.
 Penelope tells me I can have any job I want, but whatever job I choose must have deliverables.
 We end up screaming at each other about how I don’t want deliverables and she reminds me that we are in a startup, so everyone has to do stuff they hate.

 We decide I will do sales because I am good at coming up with ideas about what we could sell.